Arcade Glide

 Short answers pulled from the public game information used to build this page.

-Arcade Glide is an HTML5 browser arcade driving game where a car moves forward automatically and the player times drifts around sharp turns.
+Arcade Glide is an endless arcade driving game where one-button drift timing helps a forward-moving car survive sharp turns.

 Similar Games